-The Master of Arts in Education with an emphasis in special education K-12 provides professional education courses required for the special education mild/moderate disabled (K-12) (add-on) teaching certification in Missouri.
+The Master of Arts in Education with an emphasis in special education K-12 requires 33 credit hours, 4 core courses and 21 credit hours of elective courses selected from specialized certification courses.
+The special education emphasis provides professional education courses required for the special education mild/moderate disabled (K-12) (add-on) teaching certification in Missouri.
+Master of Arts in Teaching (MAT) students who wish to add on the special education certification will receive the Missouri Department of Elementary and

-Master of Arts in Teaching (MAT) students who wish to add on the special education certification will receive the Missouri Department of Elementary and Secondary Education required practicum experiences through student teaching.
+Secondary Education required practicum experiences through student teaching.